JPEO A&A’s Smith focuses on partnerships, helping others

+“My passion is to help others no matter where I sit and no matter where I go,” said Smith on a recent stop at the Joint Munitions Command’s headquarters in Rock Island, Illinois.

+While she’s only held her current position for almost a year, Smith has already made an impact.

-Dr. Theresa “Tré” Smith, the Deputy Joint Program Executive Officer for Armaments & Ammunition, leads executive initiatives aimed at developing and acquiring cutting-edge munitions to enhance the combat effectiveness of the Joint Warfighter
+For JPEO A&A, Smith leads executive initiatives aimed at developing and acquiring cutting-edge munitions to enhance the combat effectiveness of the joint Warfighter.
+Additionally, she provides oversight for the life-cycle management and maintenance of Army weapon systems and equipment, spanning from research and development to testing, procurement, logistics, deployment, and disposal.

+Smith understands JMC’s mission, and she is as an advocate for the command.
+From January 2009 through December 2010, she served as the Chief of the Ammunition Management Career Program for the Defense Ammunition Center in McAlester, Oklahoma.
+She spent seven months in Afghanistan, where she was a senior command representative for JMC.

+“Coming back to JMC is almost like a homecoming,” Smith said.
+“The individuals in this organization have made me who I am.”

 |Date Taken: